Vipendra-pal-rajput/Machine-Learning-and-DataScience-with-Python/README.md

-Here You will Learn :
+Here We will Learn :

 # 1.Basic of Python to Advanced Level of Python.
   1. Basic functions